Northeastern Illinois University

 The problem with static billing is that it often means static infrastructure — something that won’t work for a dynamic university adapting to the needs of its students, faculty and staff.
 That’s why we created Investment Flexibility to keep our customers agile within fixed costs.
 SCTG’s Investment Flexibility allows customers to transition between colocation, cloud and managed services as they need, all within their existing contracts.
 As their needs change, so can the solutions and services SCTG delivers.
 This freedom means NEIU can respond to changing technologies without having to re-budget (and re-earn approvals).

 A university infrastructure plan that secures the present, and the future

 When Sam came to NEIU, the university infrastructure was nothing more than a data center with unconnected networks.
 With SCTG’s help, he’s transformed the institution’s technology, creating a diverse and resilient network all students, faculty and staff can use.
 For the first time, the university has a formal disaster recovery strategy, bringing the recovery window for data loss down from a few days to a few minutes.

 With a stable platform established and locked-in for the next five years, the NEIU team can turn its attention to building: building needed applications, better experiences and a new reputation for NEIU as a home for technology.

 “Our biggest building block in this whole endeavor is student experience.
-Building that effectively would help NEIU with its enrollment, retention and graduations rates.
-The technology we are implementing with ServerCentral will help us get there sooner than later.”
+Building that effectively would help NEIU with its enrollment, retention and graduation rates.
+The technology we’re implementing with SCTG will help us get there sooner than later.”

 CIO at NEIU